Prehilabs/Prehibotics/README.md

 Prehibotics is a framework for Arduino UNO.
 Its main purpose is to simplify the  actions required to provide common algorithms to control a variety of simple robots  throughout different tools that permit getting information from sensors in an easier way, as  well as creating output facilities to ease the driving actions

 ## Instalation for Arduino IDE
-Currently, only the Driver library is disponible as other libraries are under developement.
+Currently, only the Driver library realease is available to download as other libraries are still under developement.

 1. Download the .zip file in the realease section of this repo or click [here](https://github.com/DIRM2705/Prehibotics/releases)
 2. Open the Arduino IDE and press on the sketch menu